ejfox/website/content/blog/morning-routine-daily-rituals.md

 ## Analog / paper time and being outside

 I usually make an effort to spend some time outside and away from my phone, laptop or other screens.
 This helps me stay grounded, appreciate the world around me, and get in touch with the present moment.
-I also like to spend some time with analog activities like sketching, writing, or reading a book.
+I also like to spend some time with analog activities like sketching, painting with watercolors, or reading a book.

 ## Connecting with friends and family